 Thanks to the technology of QR codes and an app, TESCO offered all their products to be purchased by the phone and delivered to your door right after you return home from work.

 What I especially find interesting, besides the results presented in the video, is that this case also reveals the realization that since consumers might not be ready and tech savvy enough to start using smart phones in radical new ways, the stores were displayed exactly the same as actual stores, keeping the shopping experience almost unchanged and familiar to the consumers (besides eliminating time consumption and carrying all the heavy groceries).

 I’m sure, the growing buzz about mobile marketing and mobile payment have only just started and a case like this is properly going to raise even more attention to the unexploited possibilities and untapped potential of the mobile as a true marketing medium.

-My name is Christine Dissing, I have a master in Marketing Communications Management from CBS in Copenhagen and work for SBS Discovery Media in the TV sales department.
-I live with my one and only in Cph and among a lots of things I like to run, watch NFL and to read all kinds of books.
+My name is Christine Dissing, I have a master in Marketing Communications Management from CBS in Copenhagen and 4-5 years of work experience from the advertising/media industry.
+I live in London and among a lots of things I like to run, watch NFL and to read all kinds of books.

 I have a strong interest in branding and marketing communications in general and have a passion for great advertisements and concepts.

-I love when somebody have found a way to deliver their message and achieve their goals in a new, twisted and intelligent manner that utilize a media to its full potential - both new and traditional.
+I love when somebody have found a way to deliver their message and achieve their communication objectives in a new, twisted and intelligent manner that utilize a media to its full potential - both new and traditional.

-I gather inspiration from a mix of consumer insights, context and content.
+I gather inspiration from ads that have a touch of excellent thinking within consumer insights, context and content.

 On this blog I will therefore write about the advertisements that somehow got my attention in regard to these elements.